Update: Texas Couple Sues Ethicon Over Physiomesh Complications

 February 11, 2017 – Patients who undergo incisional hernia repair surgery with a mesh patch may have a lower risk for hernia recurrence, but serious problems can occur up to 5 years after the procedure, a new study has found.
 Complications included bowel obstruction, perforation, bleeding, pain, non-healing wounds, infections, fluid buildup and fistulas (organs fused together).

 Do I Have a Hernia Mesh Patch Lawsuit?

 The Class Action Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in hernia mesh patch lawsuits.
 We are handling individual litigation nationwide and currently accepting new hernia recurrence and surgery cases in all 50 states.

 Free Case Evaluation: Again, if you had hernia recurrence or surgery, you should contact our law firm immediately.
-You may be entitled to a settlement by filing a suit and we can help.
+You may be entitled to a settlement by filing a lawsuit and we can help.